Dasding1/Dasding/_articles/(Draft) About styles ~ Homer and the Old Testament.md

 After that, the entire world fades away, leaving only the distance between our characters and the mission they must accomplish as the focal point of the story.

 Abraham's journey from point A to point B is depicted with scant details about the landscape, the characters, or even his son or Abraham himself.
 This way the narrative form mirrors Abraham's monotheistic stance, as he appears focused solely on his path ahead, never looking left or right, unwaveringly committed to the mission bestowed upon him.
 This obliteration of individual will in favor of the divine mission also sets the tone for the dialogues: unlike the Greek style, where the characters completely externalize their feelings through speeches, Abraham talks only to hide his feelings.
 Everything is implied, painfully kept inside his heart.
+God gives his command in direct discourse, but he leaves his motives and his purpose unexpressed.

 While in the Homeric epic the narrative is excessively illuminated with epithets, the biblical epic is sacredly minimalist.